dubeg/VsQuickJump2022/README.md

 [QuickJump](https://marketplace.visualstudio.com/items?itemName=ChristianSchubert.QuickJump) was initially an extension made by Christian Schubert, but it hasn't been updated since 2019.
 It seems that he disappeared from the online world.
 So I decompiled & recompiled it to support Visual Studio 2022.

-I'm also trying to add few niceties to it, mostly using LLMs.
+I'm adding a few niceties to it.

 ## Commands
 - `QuickJump.ShowMethodSearchForm`: search symbols in the active document.